I have been bugging Hank Shaw for years for a good rabbit stew recipe and he’s finally delivered. Thanks Hank! ~Elise

 - 3 cups chicken stock

-- 1 Tbsp fresh thyme, or 2 teaspoons dried
+- 1 tablespoon fresh thyme, or 2 teaspoons dried

 - 1 large parsnip, peeled and chopped into large pieces

 - 2 Tbsp chopped fresh parsley

 3 Optional Step with rabbit liver: If you are going to make the crème fraiche-liver thickener, mince the rabbit liver finely and move it to a small bowl.
 Vigorously mix in about 1 1/2 tablespoons crème fraiche or sour cream.
 Now put the mixture into a fine-meshed sieve over a bowl and push it through with a rubber spatula.
 Reserve in the fridge.

 Turn the heat down to medium-high.
 Use a wooden spoon to scrape up any mushroom bits off the bottom of the pan.
 Salt the mushrooms lightly.
 When the mushroom liquid is mostly gone, remove them to a bowl.